 - Develop ideas about influencing decision-making.

 - Evaluate real actions taken and consider their effectiveness.

 - Develop thinking around the interested parties in the debate.

 - Acquire a sound knowledge and understanding of how the United Kingdom is governed, its political system and how citizens participate actively in its democratic systems of government

 - The ways in which citizens work together to improve their communities

 - This session uses the third runway at Heathrow as a case study of democratic change.
 The focus is on the ways that people have campaigned on the issue, rather than the details of the runway itself.
-Note that this lesson plan is designed to cover two sessions.
 You may want to display the print-outs of the images of the tools of change from the previous session around the room.